 Cost of the Journey

-Cost of the journey does not include airfare to Kasane, departing Maun, or items of a personal nature, like drinks from the bar, telephone, and local guide gratuities (at your discretion).
+Cost of the journey does not include airfare to Maun, departing Kasane, or items of a personal nature, like drinks from the bar, telephone, a local guide and lodge gratuities (at your discretion – we will provide a guideline).

 The short in-country flights are included with your tour cost and are arranged for you.
 These are small charter aircraft that provide excellent viewing of the Okavango Delta as you fly.
-This tour has several internal flights: Kasane to Moremi’s Xakanaxa, Khwai to Shakawe, and Shakawe back to Maun.
-Those going on to Nxai Pan also have round trip flights from Maun there, a short 40-minute hop.
-Weight restrictions for luggage do apply.
+This tour has several internal flights: Weight restrictions for luggage do apply.

-You may arrive in Kasane at your convenience on August 10.
-Most flights arrive in the morning, and route through Johannesburg, South Africa.
+You may arrive in Maun at your convenience on Sept.
+10. Most flights arrive in the morning, and route through Johannesburg, South Africa.
 There are now several carriers with direct flights there from Atlanta and Washington DC.
-Depart from Maun any time after 1 PM on August 24.
-If you prefer to overnight in Maun we can help you make arrangements to start out fresh the following day.
-If you are on the Nxai Pan extension, please book flights out from Maun on August 27.
-Our travel agent is waiting to help!
+Depart from Maun any time after 1 PM on October 2.

 Items of Note